Knowledge base

 Make your life easier!
 If needed, **local partners recommended by Infomaniak can handle these procedures**.
 Launch a **free tender**.
 They take care of everything, freeing you from technical details.

-This guide details the limits of Site Creator Infomaniak.
+This guide details the limits of Site Creator by Infomaniak.

 Site Creator Limits